-Over the years, the game has evolved to include terms for a number of different ducks, depending on a specific point in their innings, or in the game, that the player was dismissed.
+Over the years, the game has evolved to include terms for a number of different ducks, from golden ducks to a diamond duck, depending on a specific point in their innings, or in the game, that the player was dismissed.

 Types of Ducks in Cricket

 As an addition to the phrase, the term ‘duck’ has spawned a whole new set of phrases attached to it.
-The different types of ducks relate to a specific point in the player’s innings, or in the wider game, that they are dismissed.
+The different types of ducks relate to a specific point in the player’s innings, or in the wider game, to all the ways a batsman can be dismissed.

 A generic ‘duck’ is achieved when the player has faced at least four balls before they are dismissed.
 It’s just a ‘duck’ with no prefix arriving before the word.

-A golden duck occurs when the batter is dismissed on the first ball that they have faced.
-This term is used throughout the cricketing world and there are no known variations.
+A golden duck occurs when the batter is dismissed on the very first ball that they have faced.
+Golden duck is used throughout the cricketing world and there are no known variations.

-It’s thought that the phrase was coined as the colour gold is synonymous with coming first – i.e. winning a Gold Medal at the Olympics.
+It’s thought that the phrase ‘golden duck’ was coined as the colour gold is synonymous with coming first – i.e. winning a Gold Medal at the Olympics.

 When a batsman has made a silver duck, they have been dismissed, without scoring, on the second ball of their innings.
 If they have scored at least one run on that first ball, then they haven’t made a duck.
 However, if no runs are scored by the batter, it’s said that they have been out for a ‘silver duck.’